what you brought to our faculty retreat was timely and

 watching for ways to bring a more playful, spontaneous, open

 self to other parts of my day.
 You are a great teacher.

 Katy Lehman, M.Ed., ASC, LMHC, RYT

 Daniel Knutson-Bradac is an improvisation teacher and performer.
-He has studied with Keith Johnstone in Calgary and at the Lee Strasberg Theatre Institute in Hollywood, California.
-He has worked for the last 20 years at an IT Director for the State of Washington.
+He has studied improvisation with Keith Johnstone, David Razowsky, Pam Victor, Matt Smith and others and has studied acting at the Lee Strasberg Theatre Institute in Hollywood, California.
+He is a member of the Collaborators Improvisation Theatre Group and has taught improvisation in Olympia for the last 12 years.